Temidayo325/Temidayo325/README.md

 - 👋 Hi, I’m @Temidayo325
-- 👀 I’m interested in fullstack development of apps and web apps
+- 👀 I’m interested in full-stack development of apps and web apps
+- I build API's with Laravel for your SPA and Mobile Apps
-- 🌱 I’m currently improving my Laravel, Angualr, Ionic and Vue Knowledge Experience
+- 🌱 I’m currently improving my Laravel, Angular, Ionic, and Vue Knowledge Experience
-- Being on a new mission to learn and understand Backend with node
+- I'm handy with CodeIgniter
 - 💞️ I’m looking to collaborate on Web app projects and apps
 - 📫 How to reach me temi325@gmail.com...